 Glass Reinforced Polyester (GRP) is, as the name suggests, a polyester material reinforced with the addition of glass fibre (also commonly known as fibreglass).
 The material is produced by combining thermosetting polyester resin and glass fibres under strictly controlled factory conditions.
 Glass fibres are applied into the resin with each layer of fibres facing in different directions, enabling the stiffness and strength of the finished material to be controlled.
 The effect is a strong, lightweight material that is naturally watertight.

-Following the lead of the Egyptians who used glass fibre reinforcement in the fabric of clay jars to stop them breaking during transit, GRP or “Glass Reinforced Polyester” was developed for a wide range of applications by the British military during WW2.
+The Egyptians used glass fibre reinforcement in the fabric of clay jars to stop them breaking during transit, but it wasn’t until the 1930s that GRP as we know it today was discovered.

-The popularity in lead alternatives and indeed alternatives for a wide range of metals is ever growing – theft of these metals continues to be an issue.
-GRP makes for an ideal alternative for lead and other metals, dependent on the application.
+Theft of lead and other metals from roofs continues to be an issue.
+GRP makes for an ideal alternative, dependent on the application, and can be formed to replicate the appearance.
 GRP also has no scrap value and no value to the thief.

 For a healthy roof, use GRP, a durable, versatile, lead alternative material.